 Frequentist inference draws conclusions from the frequency of events.
 If we get two heads from flipping a coin twice, p(head) equals 100%.
 However, a frequentist will unlikely publish such a result because the sample size is too small.
 The result may be just by chance and it is too early to spot any trend.

 Bayesian inference uses Bayes’ theorem to derive a posterior distribution from the likelihood and a prior belief.
-When more observation is available, we turn the posterior into the prior and compute the posterior given the new evidence.
+When new observations are available, we turn the posterior into the prior and compute a new posterior given the new evidence.
 Since the posterior is modeled as a certainty distribution rather than a point estimate, we can continue combining it with new evidence to form a new belief.

 We turn the posterior into the prior for our next iteration when new observations are made.
 If the sample size is small, the likelihood curve is wide with a lower peak.
 We have not drawn enough data to rule out many possibilities.
 Therefore, the posterior will resemble the prior belief if it is strong (narrow and peaked).
 When more data is collected, the likelihood will get pointy and the posterior distribution will get closer to the likelihood curve.